SimonDosda/SimonDosda.github.io/_posts/2021-04-13-git-aliases.markdown

 wip = !git add -A && git commit -m 'WIP'
 ```

 Finally, there is no quick way to get rid of everything we have done.
 However, sometimes we just play around a bit with no compelling results.
 To do so I have a `git drop` alias.
-There are several ways to do this, in my case I just stash my changes and drop them.
+There are several ways to do this, in my case, I just stash my changes and drop them.

 ```bash
 drop = !git stash && git stash drop  # drop current changes